Skip to main content

 Tip

-These audio editing functions are destructive, i.e. they modify the audio material in the Sample.
-However, your original Sample will not be modified: For each audio function that you perform, a new, distinct copy of the Sample will be saved!
+Most of these audio processing functions are destructive, that is, they modify the audio material in the Sample.
+However, your original Sample will not be modified: For each audio function that you perform, a new, distinct copy of the Sample will be saved.
+Besides, you can always cancel your last action(s) by pressing [command] + [Z] (Mac) or [Ctrl] + [Z] (Windows) on your computer keyboard.

 Notice